Valafi/UE5-Style-Guide/README.md

 * `PlayerState` - Nouns are ambiguous.
 * `Color` - Verb with no context, or ambiguous noun.

-#### 3.3.1.2 Property RepNotify Functions Always `OnRep_Variable` <a name="bp-funcs-naming-onrep"></a>
+#### Property RepNotify Functions Always `OnRep_Variable` <a name="blueprints--functions--naming--onrep"></a>

 All functions for replicated with notification variables should have the form `OnRep_Variable`.
 This is forced by the Blueprint editor.
 If you are writing a C++ `OnRep` function however, it should also follow this convention when exposing it to Blueprints.

-#### 3.3.1.3 Info Functions Returning Bool Should Ask Questions <a name="bp-funcs-naming-bool"></a>
+#### Info Functions Returning Bool Should Ask Questions <a name="blueprints--functions--naming--bool-question"></a>

 When writing a function that does not change the state of or modify any object and is purely for getting information, state, or computing a yes/no value, it should ask a question.
-This should also follow [the verb rule](#bp-funcs-naming-verbs).
+This should also follow [the verb rule](#blueprints--functions--naming--verbs).

 This is extremely important as if a question is not asked, it may be assumed that the function performs an action and is returning whether that action succeeded.